grellonss/LaptopConfigurator/README.md

 ## Requirements
 - **Java 11 or Higher:** Ensure you have a compatible Java version installed.
 - **Jena Framework:** Used for handling RDF data and SPARQL queries.
+- **JavaFX 22.0.2:** The application uses JavaFX for the graphical interface.
+Ensure JavaFX 22.0.2 is installed, and the correct path to the JavaFX SDK is set in the `build.gradle` file.

 ## Installation
 1. **Clone the Repository:**